chasecjg/BCMNet/README.md

 ### 3.2 Evaluating your trained model:

-One-key evaluation is written in MATLAB code (revised from [link](https://github.com/DengPingFan/CODToolbox)), please follow this the instructions in `./eval/main.m` and just run it to generate the evaluation results in.
+One-key evaluation is written in python code (revised from [link](https://github.com/lartpang/PySODMetrics)),

 If you want to speed up the evaluation on GPU, you just need to use the efficient tool [link](https://github.com/lartpang/PySODMetrics) by `pip install pysodmetrics`.